 To the women building the confidence to go further or faster than before, to those who realize they are stronger than yesterday, who have the passion and toughness to keep going, this Finish Line is yours!

-On the second Monday of October, women of all ages and abilities gather at Boston Common to race 6.2 miles through Back Bay, into Cambridge, and back.
+Every year in October, women of all ages and abilities gather at Boston Common to race 6.2 miles through Back Bay, into Cambridge, and back.

 Today, thanks to a dedicated team of volunteers, organizers, and thousands of runners, the race remains the second longest-running all-women’s sporting event in the World.